amroibrahim/DIYDoom/tutorial/README.md

 A lot of data, but there is few interesting things to be noted here.
 * The splitter is stored as a single point, then the delta in X and Y to the second point.
 This is an optimization which we will talk about when we start traversing the BSP node.
 * Why in the world would he need to store the front box and the Back box of a splitter?
 After digging a little bit into the code it is another brilliant optimization (sadly we will not use for now but we will cover how it works).
-On the other had this boxes are used in all those screen shoots to show the front and back of the splitter.
+On the other had these boxes are used in all those screen shoots to show the front and back of the splitter.

 ## Coding
 So nothing is new here, again just the same old task, reading the node data from the WAD.